STRATEGIC HUMAN RESOURCE MANAGEMENT - 2025/6

 Module Overview

-This module recognises the importance of human resources to the successful operation of hospitality and event organisations but will emphasise the strategic aspects of Human Resource Management (HRM) that influence the development of organisations.
-Hospitality and event companies need to develop and implement effective human resource practices and policies to achieve competitive success, especially in the current economic climate.
-The module is intended to provide an opportunity to review models and concepts underpinning Strategic Human Resource Management (SHRM) and current trends and issues in the strategic HRM for international hospitality and event industry.
-It therefore approaches the economic, social, environmental and cultural aspects of managing hospitality and event businesses world-wide from a critical perspective and asks students to consider how societal and organisational advantage can be achieved through strategic approaches to the management of HR.
-The module will provide a grounding in the knowledge and application of strategic HRM practices within the global hospitality and event industry such as Employee Resourcing, Employee Development, Pay, Appraisals and Performance as well as Employment Relations.
-The content of the module will review several case studies from the hospitality and event industry.
+This module recognises the importance of human resources to the successful operation of Tourism, Hospitality and Events (THE) organisations and will emphasise the strategic aspects of Human Resource Management (HRM) that influence the development of organisations.
+THE companies need to develop and implement a strategic human resource perspective to achieve competitive success, especially in the current economic climate.
+The module is intended to provide an opportunity to review theoretical frameworks and concepts underpinning Strategic Human Resource Management (SHRM) along with current trends and issues in strategic HRM for international THE sectors.
+It therefore approaches the economic, social, environmental and cultural aspects of managing THE businesses world-wide from a critical perspective and asks students to consider how societal and organisational advantage can be achieved through strategic approaches to the management of HR.
+The module will provide a grounding in the knowledge and application of strategic HRM practices within tourism, hospitality and events sectors across a range of current and strategic HR priorities including employee resourcing, employee development and growth, reward systems, performance management, international SHRM and employee relations.
+The content of the module will review several case studies from across THE sectors and will consider the role of significant contextual factors like technology, social sustainability and culture.

 Module provider